melbTech/Flashcards/README.md

 ## Lab 2

 ### App Description
-The flashcard app has a second screen where the user can click the button to open a second screen to edit the question and answer.
+The flashcard app has a second screen where the user can click the button to open a second screen, they can edit the question and answer.

 ### App Walk-though
 <img src="https://imgur.com/a/F4DRIw9.gif" width=200><br>